Chimney Flashing

 Weather Damage

 Strong winds, heavy rain, and snow can gradually weaken flashing materials.
 Over time, constant exposure to the elements can lead to gaps, cracks, and warping.
-Regular inspections, especially after extreme weather conditions, can help detect issues early.
+Regular chimney inspection, especially after extreme weather conditions, can help detect issues early.

 Aging and Corrosion